Defirence/arduino-uno-5LED-loop/README.md

 - 5 x LED's (For this I used: Green, Red, Yellow, Blue + One RGB Diode)

 ### Instructions:
-Open the .ido file in your Arduino IDE, Verify and then Upload it.
+- Open the .ido file in your Arduino IDE, Verify and then Upload it.
-Press Reset if required to clear it and run the new code.
+- Press Reset if required to clear it and run the new code.
-Enjoy it :)
+- Enjoy your blinking colorful LED's! :)